 Cloud processing option is only accessible for those Metashape license owners who have registered on Agisoft Cloud page: https://cloud.agisoft.com/.
-Personal account page provides information about current plan, available storage space, hardware of the processing nodes, projects in the cloud, invoices and personal data.
-After completing the registration and choosing the appropriate payment plan the account information should be input to the Network preferences tab of Metashape.
+Personal account page provides information about current subscription plan, storage space and processing hours available, projects published in the cloud, invoices and personal data.
+Having completed the registration and having chosen the appropriate payment plan, one should input Agisoft Cloud account credentials to the Network tab of Preferences dialog in Metashape application.

-Setting up cloud processing
+Setting up cloud processing in Metashape